Java-Seminar-2025/Hobist/README.md

     Theme of this project is a social network app for people that would like to enjoy their hobby's with other people

-### Planned features
+### Content

    * Choice of multiple hobby's that each will intruduce you to community of new people
+   * Homepage with posts
    * befriending/blocking option
-   * live chat
-   * live notification
    * posting/liking/commenting
-   * personal app setting
-   * and many more options to be announced....

-### Content
-    - Database and database diagram that will expand in future
-    - Homepage with posts
-    - post creation
-    - login/signup
+   * login/signup
-    - hashed passwords and encrypted messages for privacy and security
+   * hashed passwords and encrypted messages for privacy and security
-    - chat
+   * chat
-    - search page for other users
+   * notification
+   * search
-    - personal info customisation
+   * personal info customisation
-    - password recoveri with mail
+   * password recoveri with mail